pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

   --set secret.pipedKey.data={YOUR_PIPED_SECRET_KEY}
 ```

-### 5. Configuring a kubernetes application
+### 4. Registering a kubernetes application
-Navigate to the `Application` page, click on the `Add` button.
-Then give as:
+Navigate to the `Applications` page, click on the `Add` button on the top left corner.

+Go to the `ADD FROM GIT` tab, then select:
+- Piped: `dev` (you just registered)
+- CloudProvider: `kubernetes-default`

+You should see a lot of suggested applications.

+Select the `canary` application and click the `ADD` button to register.

 ![](/images/quickstart-adding-application.png)